MobileUpLLC/RxPagingLoading/README.md

 # Reactive Paging Loading Content Error (PLCE)

 This library implements reactive paging and data loading.
 It solves a LCE-state problem and implements a pagination.
-The basis of this solution is using Unidirectional Data Flow pattern.
-This library depends from RxJava and uses its interfaces like `Observable` and `Consumer` to represent API.
+The basis of this solution is the usage of Unidirectional Data Flow pattern.
+This library depends on RxJava and uses its interfaces like `Observable` and `Consumer` to represent API.

 ## Simple data loading